 Christoffer joined Watsi on March 31st, 2019.
-Ten months ago, Christoffer became the 5039th member to automatically support a new Watsi patient every month.
-Since then, 588 more people have become monthly donors!
-Christoffer's most recent donation supported Duncan, a toddler from Kenya, to fund hypospadias surgery.
+One year ago, Christoffer became the 5039th member to automatically support a new Watsi patient every month.
+Since then, 792 more people have become monthly donors!
+Christoffer's most recent donation supported Shatrice, a toddler from Kenya, to fund fitting and treatment with hearing aids.

 Christoffer has funded healthcare for 19 patients in 5 countries.